MicrosoftDocs/SupportArticles-docs/support/azure/general/azure-batch-pool-creation-failure.md

 There's a built-in policy called "Azure Batch pools should have disk encryption enabled."
 It has a policy assignment that denies the creation of a new Batch pool that doesn't have disk encryption.

-The pool creation may be blocked by other Azure policies, and the error message would be similar as shown in the activity log or in the notification.
+The pool creation may be blocked by other Azure policies, and the error message would be similar to the one in the activity log or the notification.

 ### Solution: Modify policy or enable disk encryption for the Batch pool